-The effects of circadian rhythms on our health are critical, and not just because of their role in helping us fall asleep and wake up.
-When our internal clocks get out of sync, our health and well-being do, too.
+The effect of circadian rhythms on our well-being is substantial — and not only because of their role in helping us fall asleep and wake up.
+When our internal clocks get out of sync, our bodies do too.

 “Circadian health is important because it is closely linked to both physical and mental health,” says Phyllis C. Zee, MD, PhD, a professor of neurology at Northwestern University who specializes in sleep and circadian medicine.
 “There’s a preponderance of evidence that when your circadian rhythms are misaligned, it can be a risk factor for chronic conditions like diabetes, heart disease, obesity, and cancer.”

-Not surprisingly, the key to circadian alignment is adequate sleep — but getting more of it is only part of the equation.
-Sleep quality also matters, as do sleep timing, food timing, and light exposure.
+Unsurprisingly, the key to circadian alignment is adequate sleep.
+Yet quantity is only part of the equation: Sleep quality matters, as do sleep timing, food timing, and light exposure.

-Which is why, instead of just another pill, many sleep experts now prescribe a whole host of lifestyle strategies to help restore good sleep habits and align your body’s rhythms.
+That’s why many healthcare practitioners now prescribe a host of lifestyle strategies — rather than just another pill — to help restore good sleep habits and align the body’s rhythms.

 Your Internal Clocks

-The body’s master clock is a group of cells in the brain’s hypothalamus called the suprachiasmatic nucleus, or SCN.
-Zee describes the SCN as the “circadian pacemaker” in the brain.
-It’s located right above the optic nerve and responds to 24-hour cycles of light and dark, which it uses to help orchestrate the body’s many rhythmic functions.
-This is the same part of the brain that regulates certain hormones (cortisol, insulin, and melatonin) and energy (glucose).
+The body’s master clock is in the brain — specifically, in a group of cells in the hypothalamus called the suprachiasmatic nucleus, or SCN.
+Zee describes the SCN as the “circadian pacemaker.”
+It’s located just above the optic nerve and responds to 24-hour cycles of light and dark, using them to help orchestrate the body’s many rhythmic functions.
+This part of the brain also regulates hormones, including cortisol, insulin, and melatonin, as well as glucose for energy.

-The body is also home to several individual peripheral clocks that live in such organs as the pancreas, liver, kidneys, heart, gastrointestinal (GI) tract, muscle tissue, adipose tissue, and breast tissue.
-These clocks respond to instructions from the SCN for a range of functions, including hormone production and digestion.
-The entire body operates according to rhythmic schedules, not just our sleep and wake cycles.
+The peripheral clocks in our organs — the pancreas, liver, kidneys, heart, gastrointestinal (GI) tract, muscle tissue, adipose tissue, and breast tissue — respond to instructions from the SCN involving a range of functions, including hormone production and digestion.

-When our circadian rhythms are aligned, the body acts like a well-tuned orchestra — a state of circadian alignment known as entrainment.
+When our peripheral clocks are synchronized, that orchestra is well tuned — a state of circadian alignment known as entrainment.
 When we’re entrained, Zee says, we’re better able to predict our best times for eating, activity, and performance.
 Our sleep and wake times naturally become more regular, and we feel better overall.
-(To gauge how well you’re sleeping, see “How to Measure Your Sleep Satisfaction,” below.)

-“The best entraining solution is exposure to light during the day and having the unopposed ability [through darkness] to elevate your melatonin at night,” Zee says.
+“The best entraining solution is exposure to light during the day and having the unopposed ability through darkness to elevate your natural rise in melatonin at night,” says Zee.

-Darkness allows the pineal gland to produce this soothing hormone.
-Exposure to bright light at night -disrupts this process and makes it harder to fall asleep.
+Darkness allows the pineal gland to produce melatonin.
+Exposure to bright light at night disrupts the production of this soothing hormone and makes it harder to fall asleep.

-“The core message here is that you need to have enough, appropriately timed, and sufficient sleep, as well as light exposure,” she adds.
+“The core message here is that you need to have enough, appropriately timed, and sufficient sleep as well as light exposure,” she says.

 How to Get the Best Rest